 - Texture: The simulated look of the smoothness, roughness, reflectivity, depth, and feel of an object created by light playing over the object.

-Understanding the “bones” of a good photo can help you make interesting photos in general and better abstract landscape photos in particular – so make sure you spend time thinking about each of the above concepts as you compose your shots.
+Understanding these “bones” of a good image can help you make interesting photos in general and better abstract landscape photos in particular – so make sure you spend time thinking about each of the above concepts as you compose your shots.

 5. Photograph water

 Looking for an easy abstract landscape photo idea?
 The unique properties of water – its reflectivity, motion, transparency, translucence, and fluidity – make it a great subject.
 Thanks to the dynamic motion of rushing water and the smooth-as-glass look of static water, it can even take on a texture of sorts.

 6. Focus on textures